codatio/codat-docs/docs/lending/guides/loan-writeback/configure.md

 * **Supplier record**, a record to identify you, the lender, in future transactions.

 Your solution also requires a **lender bank account** - a virtual account that contains the lender's transactions.
-This account, also known as a container, clearing, or drawdown account, is essential for managing and tracking funds related to lending activities.
+This account, also known as a container, clearing, or drawdown account, is used to manage and track funds related to lending activities.

 :::info Let your customers take control